EricBatlle/UnityAndroidSpeechRecognizer/README.md

 This way you can integrate this plugin with your projects even if they already have more plugins. **Truly pluggable**.

-## Upgrading dependencies 📜
+## Upgrading dependencies and choosing plugin version 📜

-Keep in mind that the actual release ([v1.3](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3)) of the plugin works with **AndroidX** dependencies.
+Keep in mind that the latest versions [v1.3](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3) and [v1.3.support](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3.support) of the plugin work with different android support libraries even if they have identical features.

+- **[v1.3](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3)** works with works with **AndroidX** dependencies.
 That means that is targeting **Android 9** (API level 28).

-If you want to target older versions I recommend to use the old version of the plugin ([v1.0]((https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.0))) that works with **Android Support v4**. *But remember that some features like specify recognition language aren't available for the moment.* You can download the old plugin source code and APK from [here](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.0).
+- **[v1.3.support](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3.support)** works with works with **Support-v4** dependencies.
+That means that is targeting **Android 7** (API level 24).

+### Why multiple versions and when to use each one?
+Basically cause there are multiple plugins and SDK's out there that work with similar libraries or different API requirements.
+If your other plugins and SDK's use API lvl 28 or above, choose [v1.3](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3) version.
+If you need to target older devices (to a minimum of API level 24) choose [v1.3.support](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/releases/tag/v1.3.support) version.

+## Controlled Exceptions 🚨
+How to solve some of the most typical exceptions when trying to deal with multiple plugins

+#### Duplicate class XXXXX found in modules classes.jar (androidx.core:core:1.0.0) and classes.jar (com.android.support:support-compat:27.1.1)
+This exceptions means that another of your project plugins is using a library (like androidX) that internally uses the same class as another library that is using the current plugin.
+The easiest way to solve this problem is to remove one of the lib file (usually .aar) from one of the two plugins.
+Keep in mind that this is only valid in case that the erased library is using specific classes that exists in the prior one.
+In case you have Player Service Resolver on your project you can also do "Delete Resolved Libraries" and "Resolve".